softwarefactory-project/sf-operator/doc/deployment/config_repository.md

       |_ nodepool.yaml
 ```

-The file `zuul/main.yaml` holds the [tenants configuration](https://zuul-ci.org/docs/zuul/latest/tenants.html) that will be applied the deployment.
+The file `zuul/main.yaml` holds the [tenants configuration](https://zuul-ci.org/docs/zuul/latest/tenants.html) that will be applied on the deployment.

 The file `nodepool.yaml` holds [the diskimages, labels and node providers configuration](https://zuul-ci.org/docs/nodepool/latest/configuration.html).

+Any other file or folder will be ignored.

 ## Setting up the repository